ccp84/dinogames_api/README.md

 ### Editing and deleting a game listing

 This endpoint is restricted to the owner of a game.
 A custom permission class was needed as DRF doesnt include this level of detail - I have used the example provided in the DRF documentation as a robust and working [example](https://www.django-rest-framework.org/api-guide/permissions/#examples)
+It makes use of the generic `RetrieveUpdateDestroyAPIView`.
+Filtering the query set is not necessary as authenticated members are able to view game details already.
+The custom permission class ensures that only the game owner can make any changes to the listing and so there is no need to make this view any more complicated.

+### Filtering the games library

+## The Reviews Model

 ## Credits